i-like-robots/react-tag-autocomplete/readme.md

   - [Styling](#styling)
 - [Development](#development)

 _Please note:_ This repository is for version 7 of the component which is under development.
 To view the current stable version of React Tag Autocomplete see the [old repository](https://github.com/i-like-robots/react-tags).
+If you're upgrading from v6 please refer to [the migration guide](migration-guide.md)

 ## Installation